 Customer relationship management

-We share your personal information with our credit card processing suppliers in to order to process your payments and process refunds or other billing adjustments, if need be.
+When you make a purchase, we share your personal information with our credit card processing suppliers in to order to process your payments and process refunds or other billing adjustments, if need be.
 Our payment processing suppliers include:

 We will also disclose your personal information if we are required by law to do so.